AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/msm-livecopy.md

 ### Ativar novamente a herança de um componente {#re-enabling-inheritance-for-a-component}

-Para habilitar a herança de um componente, clique ou toque no ícone **Reativar herança** na barra de ferramentas do componente.
+Para habilitar a herança de um componente, clique no **Reativar herança** ícone na barra de ferramentas do componente.

 ![Reativar herança](do-not-localize/chlimage_1-9.png)